 Now, since we’re more or less frugal in our household, we didn’t spend anything really on souvenirs.
 The most was maybe $20 to get the kids some new sunglasses.
 Oh, and a few homemade crafts on the Jamaica stop.
 Disney cruises offer some fantastic photography packages, though they are PRICEY.
 But if you want to be sure all the key moments are captured with really good photos, pay the $400 and a photographer will pop up when you least expect it.
 They’ll be out waist-deep in the water on Disney Cay for Pete’s sake!
 I’m just glad they didn’t greet me in the shower…

-What We Enjoyed the Most About Our Disney Cruise
+What We Loved About Our Disney Cruise Experience

 Disney leaves no stone unturned.
 From the moment you arrive at the port, there are smiling workers, making the queuing process not so bad.
 As a bonus, Pluto and Mickey make appearances and you can line up for a photo while waiting for your group to board the ship.